Zhihong0321/math-kid-trainer/readme.md

 energy up, and each correct answer speeds the rhythm by 1% (capped at 50%) while ShuLaw practises 1s, 2s, or 3s on demand.

+### Number Transformer
+Race the timer to turn each value into its closest friendly number.
+Follow the animated number line to compare distances and round to the nearest tens, 50s, or hundreds while chiptune beats keep the focus flowing.

 ## Run locally

 1. Open `index.html` in any modern browser (everything is client-side).